 At time of writing Steven H. Appelbaum was Professor of Management and Senior Concordia University Research Chair in Organizational Development, John Molson School of Business, Concordia University, Montreal, Quebec, Canada: David Nadeau was Senior Group Leader, CAE-Aerospace, Laval, Quebec, Canada; and Michael Cyr was Vice-President, Lockweld Inc., Candiac, Quebec, Canada.

-There is a marked absence of recent or ample research on performance appraisals in a matrix organisation.
-This three-part paper sets out to understand the most effective method with which to review the functional performance of employees within a matrix organisation.
+There is a marked absence of recent or ample research on performance appraisals in a matrix organization.
+This three-part paper sets out to understand the most effective method with which to review the functional performance of employees within a matrix organization.

-Part one offers an overall introduction to the stud,y and an overview of what a matrix organisation is as described by the literature.
+Part one offers an overall introduction to the stud,y and an overview of what a matrix organization is as described by the literature.